-- (1) Newly appointed directors and auditors take part in training provided by the Japan Audit & Supervisory Board Members Association. - (2) Independent external directors and independent external auditors are kept informed about Sodick's business activities and visit key business sites, etc., and are also updated on our business strategies where appropriate. - (3) Other directors, auditors, and executive officers also acquire the knowledge needed to enhance corporate value, and learn about the approaches taken to this, through methods such as e-learning provided by the Tokyo Stock Exchange.
+- Newly appointed directors and auditors take part in training provided by the Japan Audit & Supervisory Board Members Association. - (2) Independent external directors and independent external auditors are kept informed about Sodick's business activities and visit key business sites, etc., and are also updated on our business strategies where appropriate. - (3) Other directors, auditors, and executive officers effectiveness of corporate governance.
+The Audit & Supervisory Board Members analyze and evaluate the overall effectiveness of the Board of Directors based on each director's self-evaluation, and disclose the result.

+also acquire the knowledge needed to enhance corporate value, and learn about the approaches taken to this, through methods such as e-learning provided by the Tokyo Stock Exchange.